pedrohenriquecoimbra/MultiTagBiblio/README.md

 ## Usage

-Double click *run_MultiTagBiblio.bat* for Windows users (or just execute *MultiTagBiblio.py* from terminal)
+Double click *MultiTagBiblio.bat* for Windows users (or just execute *MultiTagBiblio.py* from terminal)

 This program is meant to use your Zotero local database as a starting point.
 On first use, point to your Zotero installation directory and mention the name of the parent collection in Zotero in which your papers are grouped.
+A proposition to create a shortcut will also be made.

 On launch, click the *Import Zotero* button to get your last annotations.
 Please note Zotero should be closed to perform this action.

 Then build a plan(s) related to your research questions in the left pane :
 Click the *Add* button to add a plan category.
 You can select a position in your existing plan to position the new element easily.
 Other button commands are comprehensive and enable structure modifications.